 Much cheaper than in Western Europe

-All in once Gudauri is very cheap ski resort compared to other luxurious resorts of Europe.
-Ski pass prices are the main reason of Gudauri’s popularity among European skiers and tourist.
-Daily tickets of ski passes are around 10 EUR for adults and 5 EUR for children.
+All in once Gudauri is a very cheap ski resort compared to other luxurious resorts of Europe.
+Ski pass prices are the main reason for Gudauri’s popularity among European skiers and tourists.
+Daily tickets for ski passes are around 10 EUR for adults and 5 EUR for children.
 Normal operating hours are 10 a.m. to 5 p.m. with night skiing available on weekends.
 Hours and availability are subject to conditions, holiday schedules, and specials.

 Only 2 hours from Tbilisi

-Ski resort is well equipped for families, solo travelers, and friends, and is easily accessible from Tbilisi in only 2 hours by car or Marshutka.
+The ski resort is well equipped for families, solo travelers, and friends, and is easily accessible from Tbilisi in only 2 hours by car or Marshrutka.
 It is interesting to rest here for a 4-5 day trip, and expert skiers can happily ski the never-ending backcountry possibilities for years without getting bored.
-Everything in Gudauri is above tree line and the entire resort is south facing.
+Everything in Gudauri is above the tree line and the entire resort is south facing.

 Interesting facts about Gudauri